We love to work with Georgetown investigators! We can support your grant applications at three different levels:

 - Several grant mechanisms require a higher level of involvement from a single advocate through the entire life cycle of a grant.
 In that case, the group will discuss the project after an initial presentation at our meeting, and we will put forth a nomination for your consideration.
 Unfortunately, any individual advocates must be nominated by the group, and we are not able to honor requests to work with specific advocates.
 Because these mechanisms require advocate involvement during the preparation of the proposal, it is critical that the scientific adviser is notified as soon as a decision to apply has been made.

-- Bounce an idea off of us!
+Not writing a proposal but still want to chat?
+Come to a meeting and bounce an idea off of us!
 We are here to speak with researchers at any stage of a project, even when you aren’t quite ready to put together a grant.
 We promise not to suggest experiments, but we love to talk about big picture questions and help researchers think of ways to expand the impact of their ideas.
 Talk with our scientific adviser to be placed on the schedule for an upcoming meeting.